If you love kids, have you thought about starting to teach with Outschool?

 The nice thing about Outschool is that parents can request classes on certain topics that their kids are interested in.

 Outschool then publishes this list for teachers to see so you can use it for inspiration

 Each week, Outschool compiles a list of the new topic requests and search terms submitted by parents to serve as inspiration for educators creating Outschool classes.

 If any of these topics match your area of expertise, they recommend creating a class that Outschool families are interested in.

-Here is the list of most recent classes requested by parents in November 2021:
+Here is the list of most recent classes requested by parents:

 - Dolores Huerta, Activist